Maikboarder/SHW-Reader/README.md

 - **macOS**: macOS 10.14 or later
 - **Windows**: Windows 10 or later
 - **🚀 No Python installation required** - Built-in server included!

-> **Note**: SHW Reader v1.0.1 includes an embedded Python server, so you don't need to install Python separately.
-The application will work immediately after download and installation.

 **🔧 Having installation issues?** Check our [Troubleshooting Guide](TROUBLESHOOTING.md) for solutions to common Python installation problems.